haleybristol/sunlight-congress-API-ember/README.md

 # Political-info

 This is a web application developed using Sunlight Foundation's Congress API.
-It provides users with a variety of information about legislators, committees, recent and upcoming bills in the user's area.
+It provides users with a way to search for a information about legislators, committees, recent and upcoming bills by zip code.

 ## Prerequisites